larq/zookeeper/README.md

 ### Registry

-Zoo Keeper uses registries to keep track of you data preprocessing, models and hyperparameters.
+Zookeeper keeps track of data preprocessing, models and hyperparameters to allow you to reference them by name from the commandline.

 #### Datasets and Preprocessing